RamiAhmed/overridable-scriptable-objects/README.md

 # Overridable Scriptable Objects for Unity

-Easily override ScriptableObject values at runtime in your Unity project by storing JSON files in the persistent data folder.
+Easily override Unity `ScriptableObject` values at runtime in your Unity project by storing JSON files in the persistent data folder.

-Have you found yourself needing to change values of ScriptableObjects at runtime, but didn't want to modify the original asset and make a new build?
+_Have you found yourself needing to change values of scriptable objects at runtime, but didn't want to modify the original asset or make a new build?
 I wanted to be able to override our configurations (stored as ScriptableObjects) at runtime, without having to create a new build every time.
-This package provides a simple way to create overridable ScriptableObjects that can be saved, loaded, and deleted at runtime, using JSON serialization.
+This package provides a simple way to create overridable ScriptableObjects that can be saved, loaded, and deleted at runtime, using Unity's built-in JSON serialization._

 ## Installation